docksal/docksal/README.md

 <sup>*</sup>Once you are done with a one-time [Docksal environment setup](/docs/env-setup.md)

-## System requirements

-Please review [system requirements](/docs/system-requirements.md) before proceeding with the setup.

 <a name="setup"></a>
 ## Setup

+Please review [system requirements](/docs/system-requirements.md) before proceeding with the setup.

 1. [Docksal environment setup](/docs/env-setup.md)